H-4 Visa | Application Process | Processing Time, EAD Work Permit

 • H-2B: for temporary nonagricultural workers

-• H-3: for those that are coming to the U.S. for training purposes
+• H-3: for those who are coming to the U.S. for training purposes

 H-1B Visa Petition Graphic